jgnewman/lyriql/README.md

 ### Getting queries to the server

-You'll need to make sure there is a single route on the server allocated to HarkerQL queries.
-By convention, we normally use `//your-url.com/harkerql`.
+You'll need to make sure there is a single route on the server allocated to LyriQL queries.
+By convention, we normally use `//your-url.com/lyriql`.

 You _don't_ need special handlers for all the possible REST request types since everything you want to happen is specified in your query text.
 Instead, we normally just default to intercepting the GET or POST method.
 In fact, if you use the Express middleware, it only allows GET and POST.